- Can I really carry a loaded gun into the mall or other public area with one of these permits?

 Why do you think that people should carry or would want to carry a loaded gun around?

-In light of the several mass killings including Virginia Tech, Trolley Square, the church shootings in Arvada, Colorado, and many other tragic and ridiculous murders people want a way to protect themselves and their families.
+In light of the several mass killings including Virginia Tech, Trolley Square, Aurora, CO, Sandy Hook, CT, and many other tragic and ridiculous murders people want a way to protect themselves and their families.
+More frequently than that is burglary’s and robbery’s where your life is at risk.
 A gun is an effective tool that, if used properly, can save someones life in many different situations or scenarios.
 Someone breaking into your house, someone stealing your car, someone trying to kidnap your child–these are unfortunately common experiences in our world today.
 What would you do in one of these situations?
 Would you just stand by and hope that the criminal doesn’t kill you or your family, or would you have one or more tools available to thwart those attacks?

 Back to Top